-If you’ve reached this page, it means you're definitely interested in joining Las Cruces' roller derby league, Crossroads City Derby.
+If you’ve reached this page, it means you're definitely interested in joining Las Cruces' premiere roller derby league, Crossroads City Derby.
 Here are some steps to getting hip with the Las Cruces derby scene:

 STEP ONE: COME CHECK US OUT

-Fresh Meat starts with four FRESHIE NIGHTS.
+Fresh Meat starts with FRESHIE NIGHTS.
 Attend one or all of them, but you must attend at least one before the first official practice that starts 12 glorious weeks of training.
 Please come see us BEFORE jumping into Fresh Meat training, especially if you've never skated or it's been a few years!
 Join us on the outdoor rink behind Meerscheidt Recreation Center at 1600 E. Hadley Avenue.
 PLEASE BRING WATER!
-We'll have some loaner gear available for you to try on and test out (after signing a waiver) and some basic information for you.
+We'll have some loaner gear available for you to try on and borrow for practice (after signing a waiver) and some basic information for you.
 You'll also get a chance to see what practice is like.

 STEP TWO: GET GEAR